dasaditi/cards/_posts/2018-12-09-stats-experiment.markdown

 ---
 layout: post
-title:  "Effect of the Stage of a Project on Giving Behavior"
+title:  "Causal Experiment : Effect of Donation on the Stage of a Project"
 date:   2018-12-09 10:51:47 +0530
 categories: Stats Projects
 img: giving.png
-excerpt: have to Write
+excerpt: Research question: Does people’s intent to give to charity increase as a project moves through its lifecycle?
+Given a fixed dolar amount to distribute between 3 similar aid projects, our expectations are that those projects closer to completion will get a greater assignment of money.
 ---
-Some text

 <object data="https://dasaditi.github.io/pdfs/giving_experiment.pdf" width="1000px" height="1000px" type='application/pdf' ></object>

-Some more text